tmysoft/tmy-wordpress/README.md

 Google Translate is fully integrated into tmysoft.com and TMY Web Editor, follow the page at [tmysoft.com/subscriptions.html](https://www.tmysoft.com/subscriptions.html) to start.

-## Pull translation from TMY Editor to your local Wordpress instance
+## Pulling translation from TMY Editor to your local Wordpress instance

 Visit TMY Dashboard page would automatically pull the finished translation from TMY Web Editor: